tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 The IETF has developed two hybrid transition models for use in TLS, IKEv2/IPsec, JOSE/COSE, and PKIX:

-* Composite signatures – A single certificate, key, and signature that combines traditional and PQC algorithms {{!I-D.ietf-lamps-pq-composite-sigs}}.
+* Composite certificates – A single X.509 certificate that contains a composite public key and composite signature, combining a traditional and a PQC algorithm
+  {{!I-D.ietf-lamps-pq-composite-sigs}}.

-* Dual certificates – Two separate certificates, one traditional and one PQC algorithm, that are bound together and validated jointly ({{!RFC9763}}).
+* Dual certificates – Two separate certificates, one traditional and one PQC algorithm, issued for the same identity, presented and validated together {{!RFC9763}}.

 Another approach is using a Post-Quantum certificate,